 Consumer expectations are driving changes across financial services

 Our clients’ needs and the needs of their customers, are changing at pace and in material ways.
 Consumers now demand a swifter, more accessible and friction free experience across many aspects of their lives, whether it’s booking a taxi, checking-in for a flight or shopping online.
-Consumers now demand a swifter, and friction free experience across many aspects of their lives.

 These changing expectations are a key driver of change in financial services and crucially what individuals see and like in their own individual interactions with financial service providers are now increasingly expected in their business lives.
 Businesses now expect the same, if not greater, levels of control over their business finances.
 Better visibility, more channel flexibility and choice of payment method are now necessary to help businesses compete effectively and thrive.